 Please include the email address associated with your account.

 Wealthsimple is an auto-pilot investment program based out in Toronto, Canada.
 The good thing to note here is that they have a physical presence and offices across Canada.

 Now you may be wondering what makes Wealthsimple better than Mylo?

 Let’s talk about some facts here, Wealthsimple is the most trusted and the #1 auto-pilot investment program in Canada.
 Period.

-The app is extremely simple to use, signing up takes hardly a few minutes, security features are great, setting up investments and withdrawals is dead simple.
+The app is extremely simple to use, signing up takes hardly a few minutes, security features are great, and setting up investments and withdrawals is dead simple.
 Also logging in is through face id (I mean it has all the advanced yet simple UX design)

-In a nutshell, Wealthsimple is simple, intuitive and investing is so much easier be it with spare change or into your TFSA’s and RRSP.
+In a nutshell, Wealthsimple is simple, and intuitive, and investing is so much easier be it with spare change or into your TFSA’s and RRSP.

 Comparing it with something like Mylo, makes it look way superior.

 Now don’t get me wrong here, Wealthsimple is light years ahead of Mylo in every department.
-No wonder Canadians love it and have made it the #1 on charts.
+No wonder Canadians love it and have made it #1 on charts.